DefinetlyNotAI/Solidworks-Crack/README.md

 22) Congrats you finished

+> [!TIP]
-Sometimes a dll file can be missing, the fix for this issue is found if you search the dll name and download it from this [website](https://www.dll-files.com).
+> Sometimes a dll file can be missing, the fix for this issue is found if you search the dll name and download it from this website [dll-files](https://www.dll-files.com).